Modjor/Transblocker/README.md

 I’m running this smoothly on my own NAS, but it doesn’t mean it’s 100% safe

-I’ve been using these scripts on late 4.x and early 5.x DSM
+I’ve been using these scripts on late 4.x and 5.x DSM

 transblocker is a set of scripts that are mainly designed to run on Synology DSM, to achieve he following:
 - Maintaining VPN client connection (reconnect when lost) – Only OpenVPN supported so far.
 But plan is also to add PPTP